 Council will expect the Design Engineer to design any roundabouts proposed to be used at intersections in accordance with the Austroads Guide to Road Design Part 4B: Roundabouts and any VicRoads supplement to those guidelines.
-All roundabouts are Major Traffic Control Items requiring VicRoads authorisation.
-On municipal roads, VicRoads has delegated authority for such approval to Councils under various conditions, including timely reporting back to VicRoads.
+All roundabouts are Major Traffic Control Items requiring Department of Transport and Planning (DTP) authorisation.
+On municipal roads, DTP has delegated authority for such approval to Councils under various conditions, including timely reporting back to DTP.